dwyl/learn-daydream-and-nightmare/README.md

 ### Daydream walkthrough

-**This tutorial assumes that you have node installed and [Nightmare installed](https://github.com/segmentio/nightmare) as a dependency**
+**This tutorial assumes that you have node.js installed and [Nightmare installed](https://github.com/segmentio/nightmare) as a dependency**

 #### Add Daydream to Chrome